Mario-Gozie/HR-Analytics-SQL-Tableau/README.md

 	`Exec Sp_executesql @query;`
 `END;`

 |       FIRST PART                                                 |     SECOND PART                                              |
 | ---------------------------------------------------------------- | ------------------------------------------------------------ |
 |         ![Alt Text]()                                            |        ![Alt Text]()                                         |

-its obvious it's working.
+Its obvious it's working.

-* CHEKING IF THE PROCEDURE CAN UNPIVOT THE THREE TABLES
+##### CHEKING IF THE PROCEDURE CAN UNPIVOT THE THREE TABLES

 Here I am checking if the procedure could do the task it was created for.
 This is done using 'Exec'